Dymchurch: The Norman church in Dymchurch

 Dedicated to St Peter & St Paul, is classic Norman, built in about 1150.
 The first recorded rector was Richard de Bello in 1260.
 The church remained virtually unchanged for nearly 700 years.
 In 1821 the population of Dymchurch increased to the point where extensions and modifications were required, and the north aisle was extended and the nave re-roofed giving the church its present lop-sided appearance.

 Commonwealth War Grave

 The village holds one war grave from the Second World War – 1074227 Gnr Arthur William Heyhoe, 519 Coast Rgt, Royal Artillery, who is the only soldier buried in the Dymchurch cemetery under a Commonwealth War Graves Commission headstone.
-Arthur was 28 the day he died, on 20 November 1940.
+Arthur died, on 20 November 1940 his 28th birthday.
 He was serving as an anti-aircraft artillery Gunner overnight at Dover, and on the regrouping of his Battery in the morning, he was found to be 'Missing In Action', 'MIA'.

-His body was found later that day, having washed up on the beach at Dymchurch very close to where he now lies.
+His body was found later that day, having washed up on the beach at Dymchurch very close to where he is now laid to rest.

-Arthur is remembered on the war memorial at Tilney St Lawrence, Wisbech, Norfolk.
-Arthur’s birth was recorded in Mitford, Norfolk.
+Arthur is also remembered on the war memorial at Tilney St Lawrence, Wisbech, Norfolk.
+Arthur's birth was recorded in Mitford, Norfolk.
 The local Branch of the Royal British Legion remember him every year.